haoz33/flutter_klarna_payment/README.md

 # Flutter Klarna Payment Plugin

-The Flutter Klarna Payment Plugin is a Flutter package that enables you to integrate Klarna Payments into your Flutter application.

-This plugin provides a simple and easy-to-use interface for integrating Klarna Payments into your Flutter app, allowing you to offer a seamless and secure payment experience to your users.
+The Flutter Klarna Payment is a Flutter plugin that enables you to integrate Klarna Payments into your Flutter application.
+This plugin provides a simple and easy-to-use interface for integrating Klarna Payments into the Flutter app.

 ## Installation